Diamondbacks vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gabriel Moreno and the Arizona Diamondbacks will try to knock off Adley Rutschman and the Baltimore Orioles when the teams square off on Friday at 9:40 PM ET.
+Slade Cecconi will be starting for the Arizona Diamondbacks when they take on Adley Rutschman and the Baltimore Orioles on Saturday at 8:10 PM ET.

-The Orioles are the favorite in this one, at -120, while the underdog Diamondbacks have +100 odds to upset.
-The over/under is 9.5 runs for this matchup.
+The favored Orioles have -145 moneyline odds against the underdog Diamondbacks, who are listed at +120.
+The contest's total is listed at 9 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.